The Governing Body at St Andrew's CE Primary

 Chair of Governors

-Seb has been chair of governors since 2018, having elected to the team as a Parent Governor and was elected by the parents of the school to that position in 2015.
-As Parent Governor, his primary role is to represent the views and interests of the parents at the school.
-Seb is also a member of the Resources Committee.
-Seb is the Governor with responsibility for Personal, Social, Citizenship and Health Education and for Health and Safety at the school, working with Mrs Mashru, the headteacher and Mrs Morgan.
+Seb has been chair of governors since 2018, having elected to the team as a Parent Governor in 2015.
+He became a Local Authority Governor in 2019, ensuring the views and interests of Oxfordshire County Council are represented at the school.
+Seb is also a member of the Resources Committee, and is the Governor with responsibility for Personal, Social, Citizenship and Health Education and for Health and Safety at the school, working with Mrs Mashru, the headteacher and Mrs Morgan.
 Seb’s son joined the school in 2015.
 In his professional life Seb is a change and communications professional, and he is also a life saver at the community swimming pool.